 Vendor Trash: There are a lot of useless items scattered all throughout the game world that you can pick up and stash in your inventory.
 Pretty much any object that you could realistically pick up with one hand, you can take along with you.
 You can sell them off to willing merchants, though the majority of these things are worth no more than a few coins (even if, realistically speaking, said items should be quite valuable, such as silverware).

 You can also make vendor trash.
-Alchemy recipes that provide both harmful and beneficial effects are generally useless in combat (i.e. a potion that buffs a magical school but drains magicka) but still sell pretty well.
-Anything enchanted with petty or lesser souls only really serves to boost the sell value and to train enchantment, even with high-level enchanting.
+Alchemy recipes that provide both harmful and beneficial effects are generally useless in combat (i.e., a potion that buffs a magical school but drains magicka) but still sell pretty well, and are generally just meant to level up the skill.
+Enchanting with anything less than a grand soul is similar, no matter how good your enchanting skill is.

 Vestigial Empire: Ever since the Septim dynasty was killed off in Oblivion's main story arc, the Empire has almost totally collapsed in on itself.
 After two hundred years of turmoil, only the provinces of Cyrodiil, High Rock, Morrowind and Skyrim remain under Imperial rule.
 You can change the status of Skyrim, also.